Lizard Island - A Luxury Lodge of Australia

-Lizard Island offers all guests complimentary non-motorized water sports including paddle skis and kayaks and snorkeling gear.
-Beachside picnics, motorized dinghies, glass bottom boat trips, tennis and nature walks are also included in your stay here.
-Scuba diving and snorkeling trips, game fishing and sunset cruises can be organized at an additional charge.
+Lizard Island offers all guests complimentary non-motorised water sports including paddle skis and kayaks and snorkelling gear.
+Beachside picnics, motorised dinghies, glass bottom boat trips, tennis and nature walks are also included in your stay here.
+Scuba diving and snorkelling trips, game fishing and sunset cruises can be organised at an additional charge.

 Charlotte Winter (Staff)